Transfer principles for Galois cohomology and Serre's conjecture II: Applications

 \begin{theorem} Let $\Lambda$ be a type in the classification of semisimple absolutely almost simple simply connected groups.
 If Serre's conjecture II (Conjecture \ref{conj Serre II}) holds for torsors under semisimple simply connected groups of type $\Lambda$ over characteristic 0 countable fields with cohomological dimension 2, then it holds for torsors under semisimple simply connected groups of type $\Lambda$ over arbitrary fields. \end{theorem}

 \begin{proof} Let $K$ be a field with cohomological dimension $\leq 2$, and let $Z$ be a torsor under a semisimple simply connected group $G$ of type $\Lambda$ over $K$.
-Let $K_0$ be a countable subfield of $K$ over which $G$ and $Z$ have forms $G_0$ and $Z_0$.
+Since both $G$ and $Z$ are of finite type, the subfield $K_0$ of $K$ generated by the coefficients of the (finitely many) equations defining the group $G$, its group law, the torsor $Z$ and the action of $G$ on $Z$, is finitely generated, hence countable.
+Then there exist $K_0$-forms $G_0$ and $Z_0$, of $G$ and $Z$ respectively, defined by the same equations.
 According to Proposition \ref{prop unc}, we can find a countable extension $L$ of $K_0$ contained in $K$ and of cohomological dimension $\leq 2$.
 If $K$ has characteristic $0$, then, by assumption, $Z_{0,L}$ is trivial, and hence so is $Z$.

 We henceforth assume that $K$ has characteristic $p>0$.
 As in the proof of Theorem \ref{thm conditionnel}, one then can find: \begin{itemize} \item[$\bullet$] a complete discrete valuation ring $B$ that has $p$ as a uniformizer, whose fraction field $\tilde{L}$ has characteristic $0$ and whose residue field is $L$; \item[$\bullet$] a semisimple simply connected group $\mathcal{G}_0$ of type $\Lambda$ over $B$ with generic fiber $\tilde{G}_0$ and special fiber $G_{0,L}$; \item[$\bullet$] a torsor $\mathcal{Z}_0$ under $\mathcal{G}_0$ with generic fiber $\tilde{Z}_0$ and special fiber $Z_{0,L}$. \end{itemize} Theorem \ref{thm car p vers car 0} allows us to consider a totally ramified extension $\tilde L_\dagger$ of $\tilde L$ with cohomological dimension $\leq 2$ and integer ring $B_\dagger$.
 By the case where $K$ has characteristic $0$, that we have already solved, the class $[\tilde Z_{0,\tilde L_{\dagger}}]\in H^1(\tilde L_\dagger,\tilde G_0)$ is trivial.
 Hence there exists a finite subextension $\tilde L_1/\tilde L$ of $\tilde L_\dagger$, with integer ring $B_1$ such that $[\tilde Z_{0,\tilde L_1}]$ is trivial in $H^1(\tilde L_1,\tilde G_0)$.
 Now, by the Grothendieck-Serre conjecture (cf.~\cite{Nisnevich}), we know that the map $H^1(B_1,\cal G_{0,B_1})\to H^1(\tilde L_1,\tilde G_{0,\tilde L_1})$ is injective, and hence $[\cal Z_{0,B_1}]$ is trivial as well.
 Finally, since $\tilde L_1$ has residue field $L$, the specialization of $\cal Z_{0,B_1}$ at the closed point is $Z_{0,L}$, which is then trivial.
 The torsor $Z$ is therefore also trivial. \end{proof}